Meet the Governors

-My name is Valerie Springer.
-I have been a Governor at Phoenix Arch for four years.
-A Vice Chair and Vice Curriculum Governor for a year.
+My name is Valerie Springer I have been a Governor at Phoenix Arch for 4 years.

-I love being Governor as it is a privilege to be engaged with this school's day to day educational processes, which is the role of the Curriculum Governor.
+I love being Governor as it is a privilege to be engaged with this school's day to day educational processes which is the role of the Curriculum Governor.

 I am a Senior School Travel Planning Officer, in this position I have an acute awareness of various different types of schools.
-This knowledge I feel, aids my governorship.
+This knowledge i feel, aids my governorship.

-I am Marion, Deputy Head at Phoenix Arch.
+I am Marion Deputy Head at Phoenix Arch.
 I have been a Governor since 2011 and many of you know me for the work I do to support children and their families.